camlab-bioml/starling/README.md

 ![Model](https://github.com/camlab-bioml/starling/raw/main/starling-schematic600x.png)

+## Requirements

+Python3.9 is required to run starling.
+If your current version of python is not 3.9, we recommend using [pyenv](https://github.com/pyenv/pyenv) to install a later version alongside your current one.
+Alternately, you could use the Docker configuration described below.

 ## Installation

+### Install with pip

+`pip install biostarling` and then import the module `from starling import starling`

+### Building from source

-_starling_ can be cloned and installed locally (typically <10 minutes) using access to the Github repository,
+Starling can be cloned and installed locally (typically <10 minutes) via the Github repository,

 ```
 git clone https://github.com/camlab-bioml/starling.git && cd starling
 ```

 After cloning the repository, the next step is to install the required dependencies.
-There are two recommended methods:
+There are three recommended methods:

 ### 1. Use `requirements.txt` and your own virtual environment: